-Mutazione CDs and LPs will include extensive sleeve notes by two of Italy’s leading music and cultural journalists, Andrea Pomini and Alberto Campo, both now of Rumore magazine.
+Mutazione CDs and LPs include extensive sleeve notes by two of Italy’s leading music and cultural journalists, Andrea Pomini and Alberto Campo, both now of Rumore magazine.
 The package also features a wealth of original photos alongside artwork from fanzines, cassettes and LP covers.
-The collection will be release August 6th on 2 x CD, 2 x LP & digital download.
+The collection is out August 6th on 2 x CD, 2 x LP & digital download.

 1. DIE FORM – ARE YOU BEFORE

 4. CARMODY – VULCANI

 5. DANIELE CIULLINI & DE REZKE – ANCORA ICONE